ngs-docs/2018-ggg201b/hw1/README.md

 *different* from the ones you generated in
 [lab 3](../lab3-mapping-2/README.md).
 Note that the previous VCF file is available for download in [lab 3](../lab3-mapping-2/variants.vcf).
+You can use `tail variants.vcf` to see the lines below the comments.

    You can ignore the comment lines; just copy/paste in the variant lines.